webpack-contrib/postcss-loader/README.md

 Default: `undefined`

-Enable PostCSS Parser support in `CSS-in-JS`.
+Enable PostCSS parser support for `CSS-in-JS`.
 If you use JS styles the [`postcss-js`](https://github.com/postcss/postcss-js) parser, add the `execute` option.

 **webpack.config.js**